btjanaka/cpsm/README.md

 #   "(abbrev)": {
 #       "name": "(full name of website/competition/etc)",
 #       "dir": "(name of directory)",
+#       # Whether or not to create input files for problems in this directory
+#       "create_input_file": True/False,
 #   },
 abbreviations = {
 "hr": {
         "name": "HackerRank",
         "dir": "hackerrank",
+        "create_input_file": True,
     },
 }